Getting it right

 If you got a line edit and there weren’t too many changes, you may be able to skip copy editing altogether and go straight to proofreading (or typesetting, if you need it).

-How to Review a Copy Edit?
+How to Review Our Changes

 All of our edits will be made in Microsoft Word, using Track Changes.
 When we encounter errors, we’ll usually leave a comment explaining why.
 In this way, a copy edit can be a great way to improve your skills for future writing projects—think of your editor as an extremely attentive grammar teacher.